 In 2017, local NGOs and government-run initiatives in Peru reached out to us to find out if we would be willing to help them support communities in and around Cusco with their development projects.
-Since then our volunteers have traveled to Peru to help local organisations improve access to education, both for primary school aged children and women looking to increase their professional skill set.
+Since then our volunteers have traveled to Peru to help local organisations improve access to education, both for school aged children and families looking to increase their professional skill set.

 GVI does not support orphanage volunteering.
 For more information see our stance on orphanage volunteering.
 We also support ChildSafe, a global child protection initiative, and regularly review our comprehensive Child and Vulnerable Adult Protection policy.
 All our staff and participants are required to complete a police background check before arrival on the program, and on-site child protection training is provided once they arrive in the host country.
 We also protect children from cyber and real-world threats by ensuring that our marketing follows child protection best practices.